 To ensure your super fund goes to the people you choose when you

 die, you need to make a binding death

 benefit nomination (sometimes called a binding

 Alternatively, you could nominate your estate as the beneficiary

 of your super fund.
-Doing this will ensure your super
+This will ensure your super benefits will be

-benefits will be distributed according to the terms of your
+distributed according to the terms of your will.

 Reconsider your self-managed super fund (SMSF)